charangautam/chatter/README.md

 ** Run app **
 - While still in the root folder
 - Type npm run start in the terminal
-- Follow the steps in the terminal to open the app in the Expo Go app on your phone
+- Follow the steps in the terminal to open the project in the Expo Go app on your phone

 Key Features